afancyfridgemagnet/chatweave/README.md

 After logging in/authorizing ChatWeave it should begin working.

 > [!NOTE]
 > Twitch access tokens are only good for ~45-60 days.
-If you see the error "access_token failed validation" you will need to click the button "Refresh cache of currrent page" in the Browser source's properties.
+If you see the error "access_token failed validation" or new messages are not appearing, you will need to click the button "Refresh cache of currrent page" in the Browser source's properties.

 ## Custom CSS template
 ![overlay](https://github.com/user-attachments/assets/545ca7c2-ead2-41d8-b2a3-92a4df940235)